Target says it will close nine stores in major cities across four states because of theft and organized crime | KRDO

 Target was not the only retailer to raise concerns about retail crime today.
 Approximately two hundred Oakland business owners closed up shop for a couple hours Tuesday morning and held a demonstration to bring attention to crime plaguing the area.

-“We need your help,” said Oakland business leader Carl Chan in a plea to city, county, and state leaders to increase public safety in the Bay Area.
+“We need your help,” said public safety advocate and Oakland community leader Carl Chan in a plea to city, county, and state leaders to increase public safety in the Bay Area.
 “When I’m saying that people don’t feel safe, it’s not only about the businesses,” said Chan, president of the Oakland Chinatown Chamber of Commerce.

 Their comments were echoed by many community leaders who are pushing elected officials to do more, but offered no specific solutions to curb rampant crime.